rdffeitosa/prr/README.md

     └── partitionC
 ```

 The **codes** directory contains the scripts for all the method steps described below, as well as auxiliary functions.
 The **dataset** directory contains the images used in the experiments and 3 suggestions for partitioning between training and test sets.
 The **trainedModels** directory contains models trained in each of the suggested partitions and the best training parameters for each class.
+These models was trained with windows 5x5, 10x10, 15x15, 20x20, 25x25 and 30x30; for each window size was obtained 64, 128, 256 and 512 codevectors.

 ## PRR architecture
 ![](https://github.com/rdffeitosa/prr/blob/master/prr.png)